Skip to content

 Constant Serialization#

 The Constant format is simple and self-sufficient to represent any data value.
-Serialized bytes of the Constant format contains both the type bytes and the data bytes; thus, they can be stored, or wire transferred and then later unambiguously interpreted.
-The format is shown in Figure 9
+Serialized bytes in the Constant format contain both the type bytes and the data bytes; thus, they can be stored or transferred over the wire and then later unambiguously interpreted.
+The format is shown in Figure 9.

 Figure 9: Constant serialization format